NCBI-Hackathons/GeneHummus/my-vignette.md

 ### XP accessions

-Finally, we use the function `extract_XP_from_spp` to obtain for each species, the RefSeq XP accessions For example, the XP accessions for chickpea, medicago and soybean are :
+Finally, we use the function `extract_XP_from_spp` to obtain the poteins for each species, the RefSeq XP accessions For example, the XP accessions for chickpea, medicago and soybean are:

     chickpea = extract_XP_from_spp(my_values, "Cicer")
     medicago = extract_XP_from_spp(my_values, "Medicago")